egor-lukin/CV/index.md

 </div>

 ## About
 Experienced Software Engineer focused on solving business problems.
-I want to do our world better by creating stable and reliable software systems.
+I want to make our world better by creating stable and reliable software systems.
 I like to study new technologies but I prefer to use old and boring stack in production.

 My skills:
 - Backend: Ruby, RoR, Postgres